Images from THE HUNTERS

 The effectiveness of our Mentor Project program is affirmed by the continued success of the early- career playwrights we have worked with.
 It is our goal to provide these playwrights with a supportive yet challenging developmental structure for their plays.
 It is our hope that the writers leave the Mentor Project experience with a stronger draft of their play, an appreciation for what the audience can teach us, a professional working process and a deepened commitment to their craft.
 They will have benefited from the crucial element of interaction between master and protégé, and realize that it is within a community that the artist thrives.
 The creative bond and continued relationships of our alumni with their mentors, as well as their lasting membership in the Cherry Lane community is a clear indication of the need for this type of program.
 Thanks to our gracious mentors, CLT Mentor Project is a rarely experienced phenomenon among playwrights.

-Cherry Lane is thrilled to introduce the first of our four-volume anthology featuring 16 years of Mentor Project!
+Cherry Lane is thrilled to introduce the first of our multi-volume anthology featuring 16 years of Mentor Project and beyond!

 Since 1999 our Obie Award-winning program has engaged leading dramatists in one-on-one mentoring relationships with emerging playwrights.
 To date, Mentor Project has launhced 50 playwrights to Broadway, regional, and world stages.
 The plays of Mentor Project are central not only to Cherry Lane's history, but to the history of American Theater.
-Now they're collected together into a four-volume anthology!
+Now they're collected together into an ongoing, multi-volume anthology!

 EXTREMELY LIMITED EDITION!
 Get your copy today!